 Our today’s hero belongs to APS-C cameras.
-A large test (we tested it 1 week for all features) will help us to understand in detail the capabilities of this new product, find all the subtle points and answer the question: for whom was this powerful modern camera created?
-But first, a little about the main features of the FUJIFILM X-H1.
+An extensive test (I tested it one week for all features) will help us understand the capabilities of this new product, find all the subtle points, and answer the question: for whom was this powerful modern camera created?
+But first, a little about the main features of the FUJIFILM X H1.

 - 24-megapixel sensor without X-Trans CMOS III anti-aliasing filter, 23.6 x 15.6 mm;